iurysza/danger-checkstyle_format/README.md

 # danger-checkstyle_format

-Danger plugin that parses a checkstyle format xml file into a PR reports.
+Danger plugin that parses a checkstyle format xml file turns it into a Pull Request static analysis report.

 ## Installation
 ``` bashrc